albertus82/vbesvga-oemsetup/README.md

 #### Setup asking for Windows disks

-1. Try specifying the `windows\SYSTEM` path instead.
+Try specifying the driver path again or the `windows\SYSTEM` path.
-2. Specify a directory containing the `VGADIB.3GR` file.

 #### Setup in DOS mode